 - What is Rissho Kosei-kai?
 What is the Tsubaki Grand Shrine?

-The UUA has historic and close ties with many non-UU religious movements, with two of our closest interfaith partners in Japan: Rissho Kosei-kai and Tsubaki Grand Shrine.
+The UUA has historic and close ties with many non-UU religious movements, including with two of our closest interfaith partners in Japan: Rissho Kosei-kai and Tsubaki Grand Shrine.
 Rissho Kosei-kai is a lay-Buddhist movement with a strong commitment to World Peace.
 Tsubaki Grand Shrine is one of the most historic Shinto shrines in the world.
 Together, we are involved in a wide array of international interfaith activities.

 - What is the UU Holdeen India Program (UUHIP)?